solo-io/gloo/docs/content/advanced_configuration/multiple-gloo-installs.md

 And that's it!
 We can now create routes for Gloo #1 by creating our Virtual Services in the `gloo1` namespace, and routes for Gloo #2 by creating Virtual Services in the `gloo2` namespace.
 We can add `watchNamespaces` to our liking; the only catch is that a Virtual Service which lives in a shared namespace will be applied to both gateways (which can lead to undesired behavior if this was not the intended effect).

+{{% notice warning %}}
-> Warning: When uninstalling a single instance of Gloo when multiple instances are installed, you should only delete the namespace into which that instance is installed.
+When uninstalling a single instance of Gloo when multiple instances are installed, you should only delete the namespace into which that instance is installed.
 Running `glooctl uninstall` can cause cluster-wide resources to be deleted, which will break any remaining Gloo installation in your cluster
+{{% /notice %}}